 Process Overview and Responsibilities

-The Code of Federal Regulations, title 34, sections 668.34 requires that an institution establish, publish, and apply reasonable standards for measuring whether a student is maintaining satisfactory progress in his or her course of study in order for the student to receive financial aid under a Title IV program of the Higher Education Act.
+The Code of Federal Regulations, Title 34, Section 668.34 requires that an institution establish, publish, and apply reasonable standards for measuring whether a student is maintaining satisfactory progress in his or her course of study in order for the student to receive financial aid under a Title IV program of the Higher Education Act.
 Minnesota Statute 136A.101 Subd.
 10 applies this federal Satisfactory Academic Progress regulation to Minnesota financial aid programs.
 Bethel University applies this federal Satisfactory Academic Progress regulation to institutionally-controlled financial aid programs.

 All financial aid recipients must progress at a reasonable rate (“make satisfactory progress”) toward achieving a certificate or degree.
 This requirement applies to all terms, whether or not the student received financial aid.
+For further information and full disclosures, please see the Satisfactory Academic Progress page of the Bethel Seminary website.

 Evaluating Financial Aid Satisfactory Academic Progress